Tennis: Rule variations

 Fast4 is a shortened format that offers a "fast" alternative, with four points, four games and four rules: there are no advantage scores, lets are played, tiebreakers apply at three games all, with it being first to five points with a "sudden death" point at four points all, and the first to four games wins the set.
 In the event of a no advantage deuce, the receiver gets to choose the service side.
 If a let occurs, the point continues as normal, and the non-receiver (in a doubles game) is permitted to return the serve.
 When players swap sides, they are not permitted to sit down and must be ready to play within sixty seconds.
 Between sets, players are permitted to sit down, and must be ready to play within ninety seconds.

 Another, however informal, tennis format is called Canadian doubles.
 This involves three players, with one person playing against a doubles team.
 The single player gets to utilize the alleys normally reserved only for a doubles team.
 Conversely, the doubles team does not use the alleys when executing a shot.
 The scoring is the same as for a regular game.
 This format is not sanctioned by any official body.

 "Australian doubles", another informal and unsanctioned form of tennis, is played with similar rules to the Canadian doubles style, only in this version, players rotate court position after each game, each player taking a turn at playing alone against the other two.
 As such, each player plays doubles and singles over the course of a match, with the singles player always serving.
-Scoring styles vary, but one popular method is to assign a value of 2 points to each game, with the server taking both points if he or she holds serve and the doubles team each taking one if they break serve.
+Scoring styles vary, but one popular method is to assign a value of 2 points to each game, with the server taking both points if they hold serve and the doubles team each taking one if they break serve.

 Wheelchair tennis can be played by able-bodied players as well as people who require a wheelchair for mobility.
 An extra bounce is permitted.
 This rule makes it possible to have mixed wheelchair and able-bodied matches.
 It is possible for a doubles team to consist of a wheelchair player and an able-bodied player (referred to as "one-up, one-down"), or for a wheelchair player to play against an able-bodied player.
 In such cases, the extra bounce is permitted for the wheelchair users only.